paulkoerbitz/pauls-blog/src/posts/ultralearning-book-summary.md

 ## Principle 9: Experimentation

- True mastery comes not just from following the path trodden by others but from exploring possibilities they haven’t yet imagined - *experimentation is the key to mastery*.
+ True mastery comes not from following the path trodden by others, but from exploring possibilities they haven’t yet imagined - *experimentation is the key to mastery*.

 ### Story: Van Gogh